Refinitiv/Real-Time-SDK/Cpp-C/README.md

 At the same directory level as the resulting RTSDK directory, issue the following command to build the optimized Makefile files:

-	cmake -HRTSDK -BbuildDir
+	cmake -HsourceDir -BbuildDir
-	# Refinitiv Real-Time SDK is the RTSDK directory
+	# sourceDir is is the directory in which the top-level CMake entry point (CMakeLists.txt) resides.
+By default, when you build using the Solution and vcxproj files, output is sent to directory specified in sourceDir.
-	# buildDir is the directory where all build output is placed
+	# buildDir is the directory where all build output is placed.
+This directory is automatically created.
-	# Note: buildDir, or anything your specify in place of it in above command, is automatically created

 Issue the following command to build debug Makefile files:

 	cmake -HRTSDK -BbuildDir –DCMAKE_BUILD_TYPE=Debug

 The cmake command builds all needed Makefile files (and related dependencies) in the buildDir directory.
-Go to the buildDir directory and type "make" to create the RTSDK libraries.
-Note that the libraries are sent to the RTSDK directory (i.e., not the buildDir directory).
+Go to the buildDir directory and type "make" or "gmake" to create the RTSDK libraries.
+Note that the libraries and sample application executables are sent to the RTSDK directory under sourceDir.

 **For Windows**:

 At the same directory level as the resulting RTSDK directory, issue the following command to build the Solution and vcxproj files:

-	cmake -HRTSDK -BbuildDir -G <VisualStudioVersion>
+	cmake -HsourceDir -BbuildDir -G <VisualStudioVersion>
-	# RTDK is the directory with the source code
+	# sourceDir is is the directory in which the top-level CMake entry point (CMakeLists.txt) resides.
+By default, when you build using the Solution and vcxproj files, output is sent to directory specified in sourceDir.
-	# buildDir is the directory where all build output is placed; this is where the built binaries are placed
+	# buildDir is the directory where all build output is placed.
+This directory is automatically created
-	# Note: buildDir, or anything your specify in place of it in above command, is automatically created
 	# "VisualStudioVersion" is the visual studio version to use for build on windows.
 	# Valid values for VisualStudioVersion are
+                # "Visual Studio 17 2022" -A x64
 		# "Visual Studio 16 2019" -A x64
 		# "Visual Studio 15 2017 Win64"
 		# "Visual Studio 14 2015 Win64"
 	# Note: A list of visual studio versions can be obtained by typing "cmake -help".
 	# Note: CMake supports VS 2013 and VS 2012 builds although libraries are no longer shipped.
 If closed source from BinaryPack is required to build, please use a BinaryPack prior to Real-Time-SDK-2.0.3.L1 to build these deprecated Visual Studio versions at your own risk.
 Changes to BinaryPacks will not be available for deprecated compilers.

 The cmake command builds all needed Solution and vcxproj files (and other related files) in the buildDir directory.
 User must open these files and build all libraries and examples in the same manner as with prior RTSDK versions.
-Note that the build output is sent to the RTSDK directory (i.e., not the buildDir directory).
+Note that the libraries and sample application executables are sent to an RTSDK directory under sourceDir.

 Note that your installation of Visual Studio needs to be updated to add Microsoft Foundation Classes per Microsoft when encountering this build error: fatal error RC105: cannot open include file 'afxres.h'.